Skip to main content

 BuildCI Documentation Status PyPI Codecov JOSS1 JOSS2 DOI

-System identification refers to the process of leveraging measurement data to infer governing equations, in the form of dynamical systems, describing the data.
+System identification refers to the process of using measurement data to infer the governing dynamics.
 Once discovered, these equations can make predictions about future states, can inform control inputs, or can enable the theoretical study using analytical techniques.
-Dynamical systems are a flexible, well-studied class of mathematical objects for modeling systems evolving in time.
-SINDy is a model discovery method which uses sparse regression to infer nonlinear dynamical systems from measurement data.
 The resulting models are inherently interpretable and generalizable.

 Example